Kitware/VTK-m/docs/changelog/dataset-no-throw-on-index-queries.md

-# DataSet queries for CellSet and Coordinate System Indices don't throw
+# DataSet queries for CoordinateSystem Indices don't throw

-Asking for the index of a `vtkm::cont::CellSet` or `vtkm::cont::CoordinateSystem` by name now returns a `-1` when no matching item has been found instead of throwing an exception.
+Asking for the index of a `vtkm::cont::CoordinateSystem` by name now returns a `-1` when no matching item has been found instead of throwing an exception.